haraldng/omnipaxos/docs/contributing/contributing.md

 ```

 #### Cross-references
-To make a cross-reference in the documentation, please make sure to remove the ``.md`` suffix from the relative path.
+To make a cross-reference in the documentation, **please make sure to remove the ``.md`` suffix from the relative path**.
 For instance, to make a cross-reference from `docs/omnipaxos/compaction.md` to `docs/omnipaxos/logging.md`:

 ```
 // in docs/omnipaxos/compaction.md